ianlai/Algorithm-Python/README.md

 __1391__Check if There is a Valid Path in a Grid.py __1395__Count Number of Teams.py
 __1429__First Unique Number.py
+__1448__Count Good Nodes in Binary Tree.py
 __1593__Split a String Into the Max Number of Unique Substrings.py __1711__Count Good Meals.py
 __1905__Count Sub Islands.py
 =====================================
-Num of Python Practice:  189
+Num of Python Practice:  190

 =====================================